FatihYcan/Parallax-Web/README.md

 # Parallax Website

-This project is a parallax website showcasing various educational programs offered by Clarusway, designed with HTML, CSS, and some JavaScript for parallax effects.
+This project is a website designed using HTML and CSS offered by Clarusway, showing educational programs enriched with parallax effects.

 ## Features